cbaldan/Debloat-Windows-10/README.md

 ## Execution

+All statements below have to be executed in an elevated prompt.
 First, you must enable execution of PowerShell scripts:

     Set-ExecutionPolicy Unrestricted -Scope CurrentUser

-Then, execute the following script:
+Second, execute the following script:

     0.unblock-and-run-all.ps1

-It will unblock the scripts for your convenience, and run them all at once.
+It will conveniently unblock all scripts and launch them all.
 After you are done, it's advisable to disable script execution for security purposes:

     Set-ExecutionPolicy Restricted -Scope CurrentUser